Equidistant Polarizing Transforms: Acknowledgment

 \section{Acknowledgment}

-This work was supported by the Scientific and Technological Research Council of Turkey (T\"{U}B\.ITAK), grant: 1929B011500065.
-I would like to thank Erdal Ar\i kan for helpful discussions.
+This work was performed in postdoc study at Bilkent University in Nov.
+2015 - Nov.
+2017 and the short visit at The Hong Kong Polytechnic University in Dec.
+2018 - Jan.
+2019.
+During the postdoc study author was supported by the Scientific and Technological Research Council of Turkey (T\"{U}B\.ITAK), grant: 1929B011500065.
+This work was partly submitted and accepted at ICSEE 2018 in Eilat Israel.
+Author would like to thank Prof. Emanuele Viterbo (Monash University), Prof. Ram Zamir (Tel Aviv University) and Prof. Erdal Ar\i kan (Bilkent University) for helpful communications.

 \ifCLASSOPTIONcaptionsoff

 \fi